MicrosoftDocs/cpp-docs/docs/ide/how-to-create-a-cpp-project-from-existing-code.md

 ---
 # How to: Create a C++ Project from Existing Code

-In Visual Studio, port existing code files into a Visual C++ project using the **Create New Project From Existing Code Files** wizard.
+In Visual Studio, you can port existing code files into a C++ project using the **Create New Project From Existing Code Files** wizard.
 This wizard creates a project solution that uses the MSBuild system to manage source files and build configuration.
-The wizard isn't available in older Express editions of Visual Studio
+It works best with relatively simple projects that do not have complex folder hierarchies.
+The wizard isn't available in older Express editions of Visual Studio.

 Porting existing code files into a Visual C++ project enables the use of native MSBuild project management features built into the IDE.
-If you prefer to use your existing build system, such as nmake makefiles, CMake, or alternatives, you can use the Open Folder option instead.
-For more information, see [Open Folder projects in Visual C++](../ide/non-msbuild-projects.md).
+If you prefer to use your existing build system, such as nmake makefiles, CMake, or alternatives, you can use the Open Folder or CMake options instead.
+For more information, see [Open Folder projects in Visual C++](../ide/non-msbuild-projects.md) or [CMake projects in Visual Studio](../ide/cmake-tools-for-visual-cpp.md).
 Both options let you use IDE features such as [IntelliSense](/visualstudio/ide/using-intellisense) and [Project Properties](../ide/working-with-project-properties.md).

 ### To create a C++ project from existing code